raulovidiu/node-cheerio-scraping/README.md

 # node-cheerio-scraping
-Simple scraping example using Node.js and Cheerio.
+Simple example using Node.js, Request  and Cheerio.